Yussuf Poulsen: Hamburger SV

 On 13 July 2025, after 12 years in Leipzig, Poulsen signed with fellow Bundesliga club Hamburger SV.
 A month later, he was named as club's captain ahead of the 2025–26 season.
+His debut for the club was delayed while recovering from injury before he made his first appearance for the club in a scoreless draw against Borussia Mönchengladbach on 24 August, coming into the match as a substitute.
+On 7 December, he scored his first goal for the club in the Nordderby.
+Coming on as a substitute in the 83rd minute, Poulsen scored with his first touch of the ball in the 84th minute, giving Hamburger a 3–2 win over rival Werder Bremen.

+The first half of the 2025–26 season for Poulsen saw him miss regular playing time due to a series of injuries.
+After missing games early in the season with an undisclosed injury, he was sidelined again from December to February 2026 with an ankle injury.
+In March, after injuring his thigh during training, it was confirmed he would miss additional time.
+He returned to the team on 2 May, playing for seven minutes in a 2–1 win.
+He finished the season with 16 total appearances and one goal for the club.

 International career

 Poulsen was eligible to play for Tanzania but did not receive any offers from the Tanzanian federation; as a result, he chose to represent his native Denmark.
 He made his debut for the Danish national team on 30 January 2013 against Mexico.
 On 13 June 2015, he scored his first goal for his country, against Serbia in a 2–0 win.
 Poulsen was selected in Denmark's squad for the 2016 Summer Olympics, however he rejected the call-up in order to cement his place at Leipzig.
 In May 2018, he was named in Denmark's 23-man squad for the 2018 FIFA World Cup in Russia.
 On 16 June, he scored the lone goal in their opening game against Peru, and was named man of the match.
 Earlier in the game he conceded a penalty with a foul on Christian Cueva, which the Peruvian missed.

 Poulsen was part of the Danish squad that reached the semi-finals of UEFA Euro 2020 in the summer of 2021.
 He scored his first goal in the European Championship in a 2–1 defeat to Belgium on 17 June, adding another four days later in a 4–1 win over Russia.
 He was also part of the Danish squad for the 2022 FIFA World Cup in Qatar.